 Following that experience he spent several years plying his trade as a pro-sailor in a range of one-design owner/driver classes like the Mumm 30, Farr 40, and Melges 32 together with well-run Grand Prix campaigns including eight years of TP52 MedCup/ Super Series.

 A call-up from ABN AMRO 2 crew member Simeon Tienpont to join his team AkzoNobel campaign saw Molloy return to round-the-world racing for the 2017-18 Volvo Ocean Race – in which he finished fourth once more.

-After the race Molloy has moved his family – wife Sally and two young children Ted and Alice – to the Spanish Mediterranean island of Palma, Mallorca, where he has taken on the role of grand prix sail consultant at the Doyle Sails Palma loft there which compliments his busy professional sailing career.
+After the race Molloy moved his family – wife Sally and two young children Ted and Alice – to the Spanish Mediterranean island of Palma, Mallorca, where initially he took on the role of grand prix sail consultant at the Doyle Sails Palma loft.

-Molloy says his new role centres on his ability to communicate effectively with his clients to enable them to get the best out of their sails and their boats.
+Molloy says his new role centers on his ability to communicate effectively with his clients to enable them to get the best out of their sails and their boats.

 “I’m drawing on thirty years of racing experience, but that doesn’t count for much if you can’t create the right dialogue with the owner,” he says.

 “These days the owners are generally the helmsman and often my role as trimmer is as much about coaching them on the most effective way to sail the boat.”